What is a Copyright?

 Here on our law student blog we often talk about copyrights and intellectual property, and I thought it might help to write a quick summary of what a copyright actually is.
 A copyright exists when a band or any other artist creates a physical copy of their work.
 So when a band writes down their music or records it they now own a copyright to that song.
 The key is that the work is fixed in a tangible medium of expression.
 So that amazing song you wrote singing in the shower or that great original painting being stared at by your mind’s eye is unprotected.
 All you need to do is write them down and you have a copyright.
 You can even use the copyright symbol.
 However, if you want to find out more about copyright law, especially to protect your brand, you might be interested in check out here for more information.

 The difficult part is being able to prove that you have created the copyrighted material first, if there is ever a legal challenge.
 This is where the copyright office comes in.
 By filing a copyright with the office in D.C. one is able to officially document their copyright with the government.
 The problem is copyrights can involve a lot of forms and can get expensive.
+Most people and businesses opt for specialists, like LegalVision IP Lawyers to sort out copyright for them as it can become very confusing for people who are unfamiliar with the process.
 The copyright office website may be found here: http://www.copyright.gov/.

 If you go to that website you will notice it can be very complicated.
 There are a number of forms and different fees for many different types of work you may be registering.
 If you are registering the lyrics to a song, or the music you may wish to file separate copyrights.
 Also, many bands may wish to file the artwork for their albums.